Autodesk/go-awsecs/README.md

 ## update-aws-ecs-service

-This tool is inspired by [AWS CodePipeline image definitions file method for updating existing ECS services](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-create.html#pipelines-create-image-definitions), this tool attempts to do something similar, in a standalone fashion without depending on AWS CodePipeline, and more importantly without having to create individual AWS CodePipeline pipelines.
+This tool is inspired by [AWS CodePipeline image definitions file method for updating existing ECS services](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-create.html#pipelines-create-image-definitions).
+This tool att empts to do something similar in a standalone fashion without depending on AWS CodePipeline, and more importantly without having to create individual AWS CodePipeline pipelines.

 Get: